E2E Learning Massive MIMO for Multimodal Semantic Non-Orthogonal Transmission and Fusion: Introduction

 \item \textbf{UE-side multimodal semantic fusion network (UE-MSFNet).} We propose the UE-MSFNet, which fuses the channel semantic feature with the source semantic feature to map transmit symbols implicitly, eliminating explicit demodulation reference signals (DMRS) and avoiding throughput loss from non‑data reference signals.
 The adaptive mapping, based on the combined source semantic feature and channel semantic feature derived from the CSI-RS, functions as an implicit DMRS allocation mechanism, facilitating adaptation to changing CSI conditions.

-\item \textbf{BS-side multimodal semantic fusion network (BS-MSFNet).} We present the BS-MSFNet to merge multiple UEs’ source and channel semantic features into a unified representation at the BS, obviating per‑user explicit detection and focusing on task‑relevant fused semantics to maximize end‑to‑end semantic communication efficiency.
+\item \textbf{BS-side multimodal semantic fusion network (BS-MSFNet).} We present the BS-MSFNet to merge multiple UEs’ source and channel semantic features into a unified representation at the BS, obviating per‑user explicit detection and focusing on task‑relevant fused semantics to maximize end‑to‑end semantic communication efficiency. { Under non-orthogonal superposition, BS-MSFNet performs over-the-air semantic fusion, which yields higher task-level utility than separately reconstructing each user’s stream; our OMA baseline confirms consistent gains at comparable budgets (especially under low transmit symbol budgets).}

 \item \textbf{Task‑driven three-stage training.} We integrate BS-CSIRS-Net, UE/BS-CSANet, and UE/BS-MSFNet into the cross-modal source-channel semantic-aware network (CSC-SA-Net) framework and perform three-stage training.
 In the first stage, UE/BS-MSFNet are pretrained on the downstream task for robust initialization.
 In the second stage, BS-CSIRS-Net and UE/BS-MSFNet are jointly optimized for spectral efficiency.
 Finally, the entire CSC-SA-Net is jointly trained on the downstream task.
-By aligning downlink CSI-RS design, CSI processing, beamforming, and semantic transmission with the downstream task objective, our approach achieves higher semantic accuracy under resource-limited conditions.
+By aligning downlink CSI-RS design, CSI processing, beamforming, and semantic transmission with the downstream task objective, our approach achieves higher semantic accuracy under resource-limited conditions.''

 \end{enumerate}

 \textit{Notation}: We use lower-case letters for scalars, lower-case boldface letters for column vectors, and upper-case boldface letters for matrices.
 Superscripts $(\cdot)^*$, $(\cdot)^{\rm T}$, $(\cdot)^{\rm H}$, $(\cdot)^{-1}$ and $(\cdot)^\dagger$ denote the conjugate, transpose, conjugate transpose, inversion and Moore-Penrose inversion operators, respectively. $\left\| {\mathbf{A}} \right\|_F$ is the Frobenius norm of ${\mathbf{A}}$. ${\rm{vec}}( {\mathbf{A}} )$ and ${\rm{angle}}( {\mathbf{A}} )$ denote the vectorization operation and the phase values of ${\mathbf{A}}$, respectively. ${\mathbf{I}_n}$ denotes the $n\times n$ identity matrix, while $\bm{1}_n$ ($\bm{0}_n$) denotes the vector of size $n$ with all the elements being $1$ ($0$). $\Re\{\cdot\}$ and $\Im\{\cdot\}$ denote the real part and imaginary part of the corresponding argument, respectively. $[\mathbf{A}]_{m,n}$ denotes the $m$th-row and $n$th-column element of $\mathbf{A}$, while $[\mathbf{A}]_{[:,m:n]}$ is the sub-matrix containing the $m$th to $n$th columns of $\mathbf{A}$.
 The expectation is denoted by $\mathbb{E}(\cdot)$. $\frac{{\partial a}}{{\partial b}}$ is the partial derivative of $a$ with respect to $b$.